You searched for NZ - North Island projects. Change your search

 Connecting People to Parks

-Every Tuesday and every second weekend Conservation Volunteers are out and about at different parks around Auckland.
+Every Tuesday and some weekends Conservation Volunteers are out and about at different parks around Auckland.

 It’s part of an initiative between Conservation Volunteers New Zealand and the Auckland Council to help bring biodiversity back to our central parks and to give people who are interested in conservation a chance to get involved.